cloudsheger/linux-command-test/README.md

-Below is the complete Markdown content for the README file, including the use of details and summary tags to hide answers until clicked.

 # Ubuntu Linux Command Questions

 This repository contains a collection of 100 unique questions about Ubuntu Linux commands, organized by functional area.
 Each question has multiple-choice answers, and the correct answer is hidden by default but can be shown by clicking.